hpc-carpentry/hpc-carpentry.github.io/_posts/2018/10/2018-10-24-ec-elections.md

 You can view examples of nomination posts in [this list from last year’s candidates](https://software-carpentry.org/blog/2017/11/sc-candidates-2018.html).
 Candidates will be given the opportunity to share their thoughts with our community, including ideas for continued involvement, at our online community calls in late November.
+The schedule for these calls will be announced separately.

 ### How to nominate someone for an Executive Council-elected position
 Use [the nomination form](https://docs.google.com/forms/d/e/1FAIpQLSekjBS9pR0k2HO3VVfCk7sOiOHcJbruw6O6BJCr_pA8bwqgWQ/viewform) to nominate someone for an Council-elected position.
 Nominees for Council-elected members **do not** need to be voting